atomic-dust/vnr/README.md

 ## Signing Algorithms

-User's wishing to implement their own singing algorithms simply need to implement the `EnrKey` trait and apply it to an `Enr`.
+User's wishing to implement their own singing algorithms simply need to implement the `VnrKey` trait and apply it to an `Vnr`.

-By default, `libsecp256k1::SecretKey` implement `EnrKey` and can be used to sign and verify ENR records.
-This library also implements `EnrKey` for `ed25519_dalek::Keypair` via the `ed25519` feature flag.
+By default, `libsecp256k1::SecretKey` implement `VnrKey` and can be used to sign and verify ENR records.
+This library also implements `VnrKey` for `ed25519_dalek::Keypair` via the `ed25519` feature flag.

-Furthermore, a `CombinedKey` is provided if the `ed25519` feature flag is set, which provides an ENR type that can support both `secp256k1` and `ed25519` signed ENR records.
+Furthermore, a `CombinedKey` is provided if the `ed25519` feature flag is set, which provides an VNR type that can support both `secp256k1` and `ed25519` signed VNR records.
 Examples of the use of each of these key types is given below.

 ## Features